 Use of lead solder in the processing of canned foods in the United States has been discontinued; therefore, lead in food has been dramatically reduced.
 Imported food products may still contain lead as some foreign manufacturers may use lead solder in cans.
 Food may also be contaminated with lead from the soil during the growing process.
 Lead has been found in some consumer candies imported from Mexico.
 Certain candy ingredients such as chili powder and tamarind may be a source of lead exposure.
 Lead sometimes gets into the candy when processes such as drying, storing, and grinding the ingredients are done improperly.
 Additionally, lead has been found in the wrappers of some imported candies.
 The ink of these plastic or paper wrappers may contain lead that leaches into the candy.
 Lead has also been found in chapulines, dried grasshoppers often imported from Oaxaca, Mexico and prepared in traditional pottery with leaded glazes.
 Turmeric, a popular spice with purported health qualities, may be contaminated when lead chromate is added to the raw roots to hide pest damage and spots.

 There continues to be an ever-increasing array of household products that contain lead, especially imported products.
 In recent years, lead has been found in vinyl mini-blinds, curtain weights, calcium supplements, hair dyes, crayons, and children’s jewelry and toys.
-Ingestion of any object that may contain lead should be treated as a medical emergency and treatment should include a blood lead test and abdominal x-ray.
+Ingestion of any object that may contain lead should be treated as a medical emergency and treatment should include a blood lead test and abdominal x-ray (if BLLs are ≥ 20 µg/dL).

 Additional information on sources of lead exposure is available on the OHA Lead Program website.